vazhka-dolya/ChameleonCK/README.md

 # Installing and using
 1. Make sure you have the [latest version of M64MM3](https://github.com/projectcomet64/M64MM/releases/latest) installed.
 2. Get the save state and/or the ROM version[^1] from [here](https://github.com/vazhka-dolya/ChameleonCK/tree/main/SM64) (ignore the `ROM Hack Source` folder if you're a normal user).
 3. Download the [latest version of the add-on](https://github.com/vazhka-dolya/ChameleonCK/releases/latest).
-It will be in a `.zip` archive.
+It will be in an archive.
 4. Extract the downloaded archive's contents[^2] into the root folder[^3] of M64MM3.
 If it prompts you to replace files, then do it.
 5. If you're using the ROM version:
    - Go to Bob-Omb Battlefield, which is replaced with the chroma key stage.